Moonai - stars

 Moonai - arrow down

-Moonai is the first and only (yeah, baby!) app for period pain relief.
+Moonai is the first and only (yeah, baby!) app focusing on helping women's reproductive health pain and stress such as pelvic and period pain .
 BOOM!
-We have worked diligently to develop a badass, hormone-friendly, on-the-go, and digital solution that helps you feel better by reducing both physical and mental menstrual pain while enhancing mental clarity.
+We have worked diligently to develop a badass, hormone-friendly, on-the-go, and digital solution that helps you feel better by reducing both physical and mental pain while enhancing mental clarity.
 We achieve this by utilizing neuroscience, sound therapy, and cognitive-behavioral therapy, and below you can see how we excel in these areas.
+While we do this, we can continue gathering data and investigate how pain and stress affects individual based on their health journey specific to women* (such as menstrual cycle, fertility treatment, menopause, ...) and how we can improve the sounds and app to be better help.

 How does it work (summary)?